whitneyburton/portfolios/students/1511/chad-ellison/20160120-chad-ellison-m2.md

 ### Evaluated Projects
 ## [Traffic Spy](https://github.com/amaxwellblair/rush-hour-skeleton)
 * Evaluated by Andrew Carmer
-* Notes: Notes: All base functionality except for missing payload in posting payload; implemented client registration from browser interface.
+* Notes: All base functionality except for missing payload in posting payload; implemented client registration from browser interface.
 Great use of testing at all levels.
 Make sure that you test attributes and relationships instead of just existance.
 Good use of POROs to delegate responsibilities.

 # Scores
 * Functional Expectations